hatfieldlibrary/dspace-angular-client/README.md

 #  DSpace UI with NodeJs and AngularJs

 This DSpace UI prototype uses NodeJs and AngularJs.
-Much of the work here is based on an approach we are already exploring in ernest with other projects.
+Much of the work here is based on an approach we are exploring in ernest with other projects.

 Data is retrieved from DSpace using the REST API.